dandelion25/grimworld-lasguns-mjeiouwsfork/README.md

 - This mod is a little unbalanced!
 But I didn't care at the time, 'cuz I made this for myself.
 - The Kantrael should be roughly equivalent to an burny, armour-penetrating assault rifle.
 - lucius MVP.
-- Sloppily recoloured the guns to be grey, hence the modname; red and green looked a little festive in my concrete colony.
+- Sloppily recoloured the guns to be grey; red and green looked a little festive in my concrete colony.